spookyd/spookyd.github.io/README.md

 See [documentation](http://bryanbraun.github.io/anchorjs/#basic-usage) for more options.

-### Put in a Pixyll Plug

-If you want to give credit to the Pixyll theme with a link to <http://pixyll.com> or my personal website <http://johnotander.com> somewhere, that'd be awesome.
-No worries if you don't.

 ### Web analytics and search engines

 You can measure visits to your website either by using [Google Analytics](https://www.google.com/analytics/) tracking embed or the more advanced [Google Tag Manager](https://www.google.com/analytics/tag-manager/) container.